chris-geek/file-downloader/README.md

 In the above example, we have set the download buffer size to 256 bytes (instead of the default, 4096 bytes) and set a delay of 500 milliseconds for every downloaded buffer.
 If you are downloading large files, you might consider using a larger buffer.

+### Other

+The downloader will always overwrite the local file.
+Thus, it is responsibility of the client application to check, before downloading, that there is not another file with the same name on the local disk.